Gorgeous golden retriever plush from Living Nature

 The Emma Hybrid mattress is a mixture of pocket springs and foam layers.
 Perfect for sleepers who prefer a medium-soft mattress.
 The Emma hybrid is soft enough to relieve pain and feel comfortable, but strong enough to offer support where needed.
 This makes it a great choice for those who spend a lot of time in bed.
 There is a practical cover which zips off so you can machine wash it.
 You can also add an optional comfort layer of foam to increase softness.
 It is delivered in a box so it’s easy to get it into the right room.
 Finally, there is a 200 night trial so if you’re not sleeping better on it, you can return it and it also comes with a 10 year guarantee.
 I find the customer service to be quick at responding and very helpful.

-For more tips on getting a good night’s sleep check out my detailed post on Sleep Hygiene.
+For more tips on getting a good night’s sleep check out my detailed post on Sleep Hygiene and how to create a bedtime routine.